jawj/json-custom-numbers/README.md

 On Bun 0.6.1 (JavaScriptCore engine):

-* Performance on Bun is somwehat more consistent across different JSON strings than Node, and also typically 2 - 4x slower than `JSON.parse`.
+* Performance on Bun is somewhat more consistent across different JSON strings than Node, and also typically 2 - 4x slower than `JSON.parse`.

 I compared several alternative approaches to number and string parsing.
 The implementations currently used are the ones I found to be fastest in most scenarios.
 If you figure out something reliably faster, I'd be glad to hear about it.